How to make the best pesto with basil, nuts, garlic, and olive oil. Jump to the Easy Basil Pesto Recipe or read on to see our tips for making it.

 - Kosher salt and freshly ground black pepper, to taste

-- Smash and peel garlic clove then mince finely.
+- Make a garlic paste.
+Smash and peel the garlic clove then mince.
 Holding a chef’s knife at an angle, scrape the blade of the knife across the minced garlic.
 Gather it all together then scrape it against the board again until it becomes a very fine paste.

 - Pulse the garlic paste and nuts then add the basil.
 Combine the garlic paste and the pine nuts in the bowl of a food processor.
 Pulse 2 to 3 times until everything is chopped small.
 Add basil.

 - Slowly add the olive oil.
 With the processor running, slowly pour the olive oil into the bowl.
 Once all the olive oil has been added, check the consistency of the pesto -- we like it to have some texture.
 If you prefer it smoother, pulse a few more times.

 - Add the cheese.
 Transfer pesto to a bowl then stir in cheese and season to taste with salt and pepper.
 Use immediately or store for later.

 How to Freeze Pesto: If freezing, leave out the cheese.
 Fill ice cube trays with pesto, freeze until hard.
 Then store frozen cubes in freezer-safe plastic bags.
 Freeze up to 1 month.